Run surveys. Get insights. Unlock growth.

 All in all, a rule of thumb is to give the customer enough time with the product or service so that they have the chance to provide meaningful feedback.

-If your aim is to ask relationship NPS questions, you can have regular intervals when you send out survey questions - e.g., once or twice per year.
+If your aim is to ask relationship NPS questions, you can have regular intervals when you send out survey questions—e.g., once or twice per year.
 Whereas transactional questions can be asked much more frequently, depending on what you sell and who your customer is.

-Wrapping Up
+Wrapping up

-Though pretty basic, NPS questions are powerful means to feel the pulse of your customers' loyalty and the strength of your brand.
+Though pretty basic, NPS questions are powerful means to feel the pulse of your customer loyalty and the strength of your brand.
 When paired with other customer success metrics, they help improve NPS and ensure steady growth of the customer/user base.